slotdawg/ts2020/eucframe/manage/manage.rst

      Historically, due to Microsoft Windows licensing restrictions, AWS and Azure provide Windows Server OS images.
 The Windows Server images are presented with a familiar Windows desktop UI, and generally support all of the same applications.

-     Microsoft has made some adjustments in their Windows licensing so Xi Frame will be able to support Windows 10 on Azure and Nutanix AHV.
-Customers must confirm that they have the appropriate enterprise license agreement that allows them to do so.
+     Microsoft has made some adjustments in their Windows licensing so Xi Frame is able to support Windows 10 on Azure and Nutanix AHV.
+Customers must bring their own Microsoft VDA licenses for Windows 10.

 #.
 Click **Create** to begin provisioning the pool based on your selections, including a Sandbox VM.